adrianparker/adrianparker.github.io/content/posts/Cognitive-Reframing.md

 ## Biscuits from the packet

 Elsa was smaller than I remembered, frailer, a proper little old lady now.
 But the sparkle was still in her eyes!
-She buzzed around, fluttered her wings, dragged me straight inside.
+She buzzed around, fluttered her wings, dragged me inside.
 It was small, but welcoming, shafts of sunlight through the net curtains, piles everywhere, loved things, things of value.
 TV in the corner, on during the day.
 Just the same.

 Elsa made tea.
 We sat at the kitchen table, and talked.
 She served biscuits from a packet.